yunhsinkuo/SpreadLine/README.md

 # SpreadLine
 A visualization design framework that supports the exploration of dynamic multivariate networks from the egocentric perspective.
+This repo is part of the research paper "SpreadLine: Visualizing Egocentric Dynamic Influence" ([link](https://ieeexplore.ieee.org/document/10680192)), published in IEEE Transactions on Visualization and Computer Graphics.

 ## Introduction
 - Source code can be found in `./SpreadLine`